tonykc/getdata_project/README.md

 3. Start R-console and set the working directory to the directory "UCI HAR Dataset" in 2).
 (By setwd (...) command)
 4. Execute the run_analysis.R in this repo.
 You may copy and paste it into R-console for execution.
 5. After the execution, a txt file "result.txt" would be created in the working directory.

+### Notes on run_analysis.R
+The requirements on run_analysis.R for preparing the target tidy data set include the following:
+ (1) Merges the training and the test sets to create one data set.
+ (2) Extracts only the measurements on the mean and standard deviation for each measurement.
+ (3) Uses descriptive activity names to name the activities in the data set (4) Appropriately labels the data set with descriptive variable names.
+ (5) Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+In order to satisfy (2), we need to determine which variables listed in features.txt have to be included.
+The file features_info.txt was studied.
+The following statements were found in it:

+...
+The set of variables that were estimated from these signals are: mean(): Mean value std(): Standard deviation
+...

+Based on this, it was decided that only those "features/variables" which looked like "...mean()..." or "...std()..." would be included.